 According to the NCA, Kaye will also be charged for “Endangering human welfare” for carrying out a cyber attack against Lonestar MTN, the largest internet service provider firm in Liberia.
 A European Arrest Warrant was issued to capture Kaye.
 He was arrested in February 2017 from London airport and was extradited to Germany immediately to face trial.

 Now, he has been sent back to the UK and will remain in police custody until the court hearing, which is due on 28th September.
-In Germany’s trial, Daniel admitted receiving payment of $10,000 from an unidentified part for attacking the Liberian ISP.
+In Germany’s trial, Daniel admitted receiving payment of $10,000 from an unidentified party for attacking the Liberian ISP.